-The EMBA at Frankfurt School is designed for experienced business professionals who aim to deepen their management expertise, boost their leadership skills and expand their network across industries and countries.
+The EMBA at Frankfurt School is designed for experienced business professionals who are looking for a relevant international network across industries and countries, aiming to deepen their management expertise and boosting their leadership skills.
 Benefit from a compact time model that is respectful of busy agendas, minimises time away from the office and allows a balanced education with professional and personal commitments.

 We are committed to empowering bold thinkers and inquisitive minds to challenge, innovate, and create a lasting impact in the world.